AbhijeetBiswal/AbhijeetBiswal/README.md

 <h3 align="center">A passionate frontend developer from India</h3>

 # 💫 About Me:
-🔭 I’m currently working on React Native & React JS <br>🌱 I’m currently learning Typescript <br>🤝 I’m looking for a new role in React Native & React JS <br>📫 How to reach me abhijeetbiswal.code@gmail.com
+🔭 I’m currently working on React JS,NextJS & React Native<br>🌱 I’m currently learning Typescript <br>🤝 I’m looking for a new role in React Native & React JS <br>📫 How to reach me abhijeetbiswal.code@gmail.com

 [![An image of @abhijeetbiswal's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/abhijeetbiswal)](https://holopin.io/@abhijeetbiswal)